 The selection must be based on merit with no favouritism, nepotism or patronage shown to any person.

-Page 45 of the administrative instructions and guidelines (schooling sector) has more information about filling long term positions.
+Page 65 of the Site Governance administrative instructions and guidelines has more information about filling long term positions.

 The South Australian association of school parents clubs (SAASPC) provides selection training for governing council representatives.
 Contact them for times and dates in your region.

 The classification structure and pay guide for educators employed under the Children’s Services Award 2010 can be downloaded from the Fair Work Commission website.

 Level of director required